JvJev/transferGoTask/recruitment-web-ai-task-master/AI_USAGE.md

 After being satisfied with functionality I ordered AI to refactor functions (shorten/ improve).
 End result formatCurrency, formatLargeNumber, formatPercentage functions in [id].js file.
 No other application functionality is affected

+`4`
+## Next is * **Sorting:** Add the ability to **sort the list of cryptocurrencies** on the main page.
+The user should be able to sort the list by **name** (alphabetically A-Z) and by **price** (ascending and descending).
+I suspected this to be quite simple implementation, asked AI different implementation options.
+In one of the options it mentioned that sorting would be limited to price and sort alphabeticaly.
+I double checked API data and see that it gives much more that curent baisc implementation in the main page.
+I recreated main page cryptos data displayed and moved from crypto cards aproach to list approach (less visualy overwhelming).
+At the same time implemented sorting.
+In AI generated code i found similar formating functions.
+Since I already have this this functionality in [id].js page I moved the code to formatUtils.js file and reused functions in id and index pages.
+I planed to do it anyway later on.
+Furthermore, with new data from API added to main page i reworked styles as well with AI.
+CSS styles were good enough for now so i just pasted them.
+Usualy I work with design and styling at the end after application functionaly satisfies me, so will get back to improvement later.